bfsujason/bertalign_fast/README.md

 # Bertalign-Fast

-An automatic mulitlingual sentence aligner optimized for CPU.
+An automatic multilingual sentence aligner optimized for CPU.

 ## Overview